jetify-com/devbox/vscode-extension/README.md

 If a Devbox Cloud instance (from [devbox.sh](https://devbox.sh)) has an `Open In Desktop` button, this extension will make VSCode to be able to connect its workspace to the instance.

-NOTE: Requires devbox CLI v0.5.5 and above installed and in PATH.
-This feature is in beta.
-Please report any bugs/issues in [Github](https://github.com/jetpack-io/devbox) or our [Discord](https://discord.gg/Rr5KPJq7).

 ### Auto Shell on a devbox project

 When VSCode Terminal is opened on a devbox project, this extension detects `devbox.json` and runs `devbox shell` so terminal is automatically in devbox shell environment.
 Can be turned off in settings.